sqlxpert/lights-off-aws/README.md

 4. KMS key policies

    `AWSBackupDefaultServiceRole` works if:
-   - your EBS volumes and RDS/Aurora databases are unencrypted, or
+   - Your EBS volumes and RDS/Aurora databases are unencrypted, or
-   - you use the default, AWS-managed `aws/ebs` and `aws/rds` encryption keys, or
+   - You use the default, AWS-managed `aws/ebs` and `aws/rds` encryption keys, or
-   - you use custom keys in the same AWS account as each disk and database, the key policies have the default "Enable IAM User Permissions" statement, and they do not have `"Deny"` statements.
+   - You use custom keys in the same AWS account as each disk and database, the key policies contain the default `"Enable IAM User Permissions"` statement, and they do not contain `"Deny"` statements.

    If your custom keys are in a different AWS account than your disks and databases, you must modify the key policies.
 See